Operational Efficiency

 Operations & Policy Control

-Left unmanaged, systems tend to optimize for activity, not value.
+Left unmanaged, systems naturally optimize for activity rather than value.
+Policy control changes that.

 Many of the vendors and platforms listed here have appeared in earlier sections.